Most people who get married never imagine they’ll file for divorce someday.

 You have to agree on how to split up debts and assets, for example.

-If you have children, you also need to be in agreement on who gets custody and child support payments.
+If you have children, you also need to be in agreement on time sharing and child support payments.

 If you or your spouse will pay alimony, you’ll also need to be in agreement of who will bear this expense and how much they’ll pay.